 What is a Natural Playground?

-Children love spending time playing outside, and a study conducted in July 2018 by the University of Tennessee at Knoxville confirms that spending time outside is good for children’s health.
+Children love spending time playing outside and a study conducted by the University of Tennessee at Knoxville confirms that spending time outside is good for children’s health.
 With more studies confirming the positive benefits that children receive when they engage with nature, it’s no wonder that natural playgrounds are becoming popular at parks, schools, daycares, museums, and more.
 Let’s discuss a few of these questions by beginning with, “what is a natural playground?”

 A natural playground is a play environment that consists of elements and textures from the earth such as tree logs, tree stumps, boulders, plants, drainage paths, among others instead of a traditional steel playground structure that includes slides and climbers.
 In short, if you have ever climbed a rock, played in the leaves, or planted plants, you have experienced natural play.
 These natural landscapes lend themselves to providing opportunities for children to play, explore, imagine, and be challenged by the natural elements.
 Natural playgrounds enable children to move freely around the environment allowing them to explore, run, jump, climb, crawl, feel, smell, and more.
 Studies show children spend even more time playing outdoors in natural play environments than on traditional playground environments.